ArturArakelyan1/Terminal-Emulator-/README (2).md

 The project can be compiled using the provided Makefile: there are 3 commands
 - make : Build the program
+- make run-interface : Run the program with interface
-- make run : Run the program
+- make run-nointerface : Run the program without interface

 - make clean : Removes all generated files

 ## List of functions and system calls.